wangfowen/owenwangdotcom/blog/_posts/2023-06-05-we-are-what-we-eat.md

 ---

-_Welcome to [cheff's table](/cheff){:target="_blank"} - a home cooked dining experience that educates through food.
-This tasting menu was a real event that we ran.
+_This post is based off of our second annual [cheff's table](/cheff){:target="_blank"} - a home cooked dining experience that educates through food.
 We plan to do them roughly once a year.
-If you live in or pass through the Bay Area and would like to be considered as an attendee for a future one, let me know._
+If you live in or pass through the Bay Area and would like to be an attendee at a future one, let me know._
 <br/>
 <br/>

 Greetings guest!
 Your table is ready, if you would kindly follow me please.

 This seating, we'll be embarking on a culinary journey exploring climate change.
-Let's get started.

 Take a look at the candle in front of you.
 It offers a few hints about what we need to transition our planet to a stable climate.